 What We Offer

-Flomar to attend site and undertake a Steam Trap Survey on the steam system through the use of:
+Flomar Ltd. will attend site and undertake a steam trap survey on the steam system through the use of:

 - Ultrasonic Testing Equipment

 - FLIR Thermal Imaging Camera

 We will then spend time in our office, compiling a report – which will list the status (good, leaking, blowing, blocked, low temperature etc.) for each steam trap tested; whilst also informing you of any monetary losses relating to each failed steam trap.

 The report can be inclusive of a quotation for the supply of replacement steam traps; either supplied as direct replacements or more economical alternate units (if possible).

 Just 1 “small leaking” 1 inch (DN25) float trap will typically lose 6 – 10kg/hr of steam.